 top of page

 I have provided therapy in a variety of settings, including charities, community interest companies and within the NHS.
-I primarily work with adults, however I have also worked with teenagers.
-Experiences of those I've worked with include: anxiety, depression, autism (including late diagnosis), grief, ADHD, bi-polar disorder, personality disorders, trauma and schizophrenia.
+Experiences of those I've worked with include: anxiety, depression, autism, grief, ADHD, bi-polar disorder, personality disorders, trauma and schizophrenia.
 I also love to work outside, fostering deep connection to the self and other through our innate connection to nature.

 I am the Operations Manager for the British Association of Dramatherapists (BADth) and a Visiting Lecturer on the MSc Dramatherapy course at Queen Margaret University.
 I also facilitate drama workshops for adults with disabilities at Upmo, and am a Director of Tailfeatherdance CIC.